rgriff23/rgriff23.github.io/_posts/2017-04-25-first-post.md

 tags: blog
 ---

 Like many who spend a lot of time in front of an R console, I possess a junkyard of code that sprawls across multiple hard drives, Dropbox, GitHub, and probably a few other places.
 With every passing year, I spend less time writing fresh code and more time searching through old source files muttering, "I KNOW I wrote a function for that somewhere...".
-My junkyard has saved me from countless hours of reinventing the wheel.
+My old code has saved me from countless hours of reinventing the wheel.

 But something that has saved me even more time is the growing community of R users who share their code and knowledge online.
 Whenever a problem has me bamboozled, there is a good chance the solution will come from an unassuming post on a forum, listserve, or personal blog.
 Occasionally I am familiar with the person who helped me solve my problem, but most of the time I am the anonymous recipient of an anonymous gift.